 - Great importance is placed on relationships with marketing suppliers who have experience with a company's brand and strategy

 - Developing strong partnerships with sellers and ensuring consistent, on-time delivery of products is critical.
-Sellers may dictate what transportation companies may be used when delivering products to them, presenting leverage and negotiation challenges for procurement.
+Sellers may dictate which transportation companies may be used when delivering products to them, presenting leverage and negotiation challenges for the procurement team